-Once a person has recovered from chickenpox, the virus lays dormant in their body for years.
+Once a person has recovered from chickenpox, the virus lays dormant in the nerves of their body for years.
 In most cases, the virus is inactive, and doesn’t cause a shingles outbreak.
 However, there are some cases wherein the virus is reactivated and, instead of having chickenpox again, the person gets shingles.
 This means that the only people who can get shingles are those who have recovered from chickenpox.

 What are the symptoms of shingles?

 The symptoms of shingles can vary from case to case.
 Some experience only mild symptoms, while others exhibit severe symptoms that can last for months.
 Here are some of the possible symptoms:

 - Burning, tickling, or itchy sensation on skin

 - Skin that is sensitive to touch

 - Severe pain that lasts for months even when the typical rashes have resolved.